alliance-genome/agr_curation/README.md

 6. After PR approval and merge, do the necessary [deployment steps](#deploying-to-beta-or-production) to deploy this code successfully to the production environment.
-7. After release creation and deployment, the production branch must be merged back to beta, in order to make the release tag reachable from beta (and report the correct version number through `git describe`).
+7. After release creation and deployment, the production branch must be merged back to beta, in order to make the release tag reachable from beta (and report the correct version number through `git describe --tags`).
    There are two ways you can do this:
       * Merge locally and push the changes directly to github
          ```bash